RefactoringGuru/refactoring-examples/interactive-en-after/java/remove-assignments-to-parameters.md

 Let's look at <i>Remove Assignments to Parameters</i> using a small discount calculation method as an example.

-Note the <code>inputVal</code> parameter.
+Take a look at the <code>inputVal</code> parameter.

-The value of this parameter changes in the method body.
+The initial value of this parameter changes inside the method body.

-Replace use of the parameter with a new variable.
-We will change the value of the variable and then return it as the result of our method.
+Let's replace usage of the parameter with a new variable.
+We will be changing that variable's value instead of the parameter and then return it as the result of our method.

-Initialize our variable with the parameter value.
+First, we initialize our variable with the parameter value.

-In the method body, replace all references to the parameter with the variable that we have created.
+Then, we should replace all references to the parameter in method's body with the variable that we have created.

-And finally, to explicitly say that no assignments can be made to the parameters, you can add the keyword <code>final</code> to each of them.
+And finally, to explicitly say that no assignments can be made to the parameters, we add the <code>final</code> keyword to each of them.

 Let's perform the final compilation and testing.